 9.6.10 (Protected Dual of Public Action frames).

-NOTE—If an AP sends a (Protected) Sensing Measurement Termination frame to terminate a sensing measurement session initiated by a non-AP STA, the (Protected) Sensing Measurement Termination frame is an Action No Ack frame.
+NOTE—If an AP sends a (Protected) Sensing Measurement Termination frame to terminate a sensing measurement session initiated by a non-AP STA during a non-TB sensing measurement exchange, the (Protected) Sensing Measurement Termination frame is an Action No Ack frame.

 CIDs 4161, 4252